m47812/hdl_toolbox/doc/user_guide_console.md

 This user guide provides some instructions on using the toolbox in console mode.
 It assumes usage in a typical Linux-based shell environment but can generally be used on any system with Python installed.

+## Installation

+Clone the repository and navigate to top directory.

+Install requirements using
+``pip install -r requirements.txt``

 ## How to run

 To run the console version simply execute: